clane9/columnformers/related_work/RELATED_WORK.md

 - \[7\] studies how penalizing wiring cost can explain the emergence of functional topography.

-## Transformer variants and alternatives
+## Recurrence

 - \[8\] introduce Universal Transformers which share weights across network depth.
 Very relevant.
 - \[9\] uses similar recurrent unrolling in depth.

+## Weight untying

+- \[10\] reviews sparse mixture of expert (SMoE) models.
+The key idea of SMoE models is that for each layer, each token is processed by only a subset of parameters.
+This increases “capacity” without increasing compute.
+Similarly, we can view our sheet of columns as a giant mixture of experts that uses self-attention for routing.
+- Mixtral 8x7B \[11\] famously uses SMoE feedforward modules.

+## Communication mechanisms

-- \[10\] introduce MLP-Mixer, a similar architecture to the transformer but replacing classic self-attention with a much simpler communication mechanism using a static mixing MLP.
+- \[12\] introduce MLP-Mixer, a similar architecture to the transformer but replacing classic self-attention with a much simpler communication mechanism using a static mixing MLP.
-- \[11\] introduce ConvNext, a similar architecture to MLP-Mixer but using depthwise convolution communication.
+- \[13\] introduce ConvNext, a similar architecture to MLP-Mixer but using depthwise convolution communication.
-- \[12\] replace softmax based attention with linear kernel dot product attention, reducing compute complexity.
-- \[13\] introduces several simplifications to transformer blocks, including removing skip connections and value/projection weights.
-They use signal propagation as a way to evaluate architecture changes.
 - Attention free transformers (AFT) \[14\].
 The idea of the additive bias in place of the multiplicative query is especially relevant.
-- RWKV \[15\] takes inspiration from AFT.
+- RWKV \[15\] takes inspiration from AFT, reformulating attention as recurrent communication, similar to \[16\].
-- Capsule networks \[16\], which have a similar inspiration to what we’re exploring.
+- Capsule networks \[17\], which have a similar inspiration to what we’re exploring, leverage dynamic routing.

+## Transformer variants

+- \[18\] introduces several simplifications to transformer blocks, including removing skip connections and value/projection weights.
+They use signal propagation as a way to evaluate architecture changes.
+- \[19\] introduces the GLU variants to the feedforward module.

-## Transformers
+## Training transformers

-- \[17\] introduces techniques for effectively training large vision transformers, including `LayerScale`.
+- \[20\] introduces techniques for effectively training large vision transformers, including `LayerScale`.

 ## General inspiration

-- The perspective in \[18\] viewing the cortex as a uniform sheet of computational modules, and thinking of attention as communication.
+- The perspective in \[21\] viewing the cortex as a uniform sheet of computational modules, and thinking of attention as communication.
-- Geoff Hinton’s discussion of weight sharing and local constrastive distillation in \[19\].
+- Geoff Hinton’s discussion of weight sharing and local constrastive distillation in \[22\].
-- The discussion of geometry constraining brain function in \[20\].
+- The discussion of geometry constraining brain function in \[23\].
-- Spatially embedded recurrent networks in \[21\].
+- Spatially embedded recurrent networks in \[24\].

 ### References